 GALVESTON, TEXAS DWI LAWYERS

-A person commits the third degree felony offense of driving with a child passenger, if the person is driving while intoxicated and has a passenger in the vehicle that is younger than the age of fifteen (15) years old.
-If found guilty the minimum punishment is two years and the maximum punishment is ten years in prison, and up to a $10,000 fine.
+A person commits the state jail felony offense of driving with a child passenger if the person is driving while intoxicated and has a passenger in the vehicle that is younger than the age of fifteen (15) years old.
+If found guilty the minimum punishment is 6 months and the maximum punishment is two years in a state jail facility, and up to a $10,000 fine.

 If you have been arrested for DWI/DUI, you are likely experiencing a host of emotions.
 As the dust settles, you might be wondering if you were treated fairly, if the charges are accurate or how this experience will affect the rest of your life.
-Having a top-notch attorney on your side can protect your reputation and your future.
+Having a top-notch attorney on your side can protect your reputation, your driver’s license, and your future.

 THE TEXAS 15 DAY RULE: What You Need to Know